DarraghReid/krafts/README.md

     * Raleway is used throughout the site.
 It's a simple font that doesn't distract.
 It was sourced from [Google Fonts](https://fonts.google.com/)

 * Imagery
-    * Images were sourced from site that provide images for free.
+    * Images were sourced from sites that provide images for free.
 The images displayed on the Home page and for the individual products were carefully chosen to reflect the handmade ethos of the site.
 The images are stored in the database in both url and file format.

 ## Wireframes
 * Wireframe of Home Page